agronholm/typeguard/README.rst

    * noninvasive (only records type violations; does not raise exceptions)
    * does not work reliably with dynamically defined type hints (e.g. in nested functions)
    * may cause problems with badly behaving debuggers or profilers
+   * can not distinguish returning None from raising an exception (i.e. detects slightly less)

 If a function is called with incompatible argument types or a ``@typechecked`` decorated function returns a value incompatible with the declared type, a descriptive ``TypeError`` exception is